Skip to main content

 DeWalt DCC020IB

 The Dewalt DCC020IB 20 V Max Inflator looks more like a tiny boombox than a portable air compressor.
-But it's almost toyish design hides a heavy-duty, full-featured inflation machine.
+That said, it's almost toyish design hides a heavy-duty, full-featured inflation machine.

-Its LED light illuminated digital display and the fact that you can choose your desired PSI with the twist of a dial makes it easy to use, in any lighting condition.
+Its LED light-illuminated digital display and the ability to choose your desired PSI with the twist of a dial makes it easy to use in any lighting condition.
 In addition to tires, the Dewalt can also be used to pump air into air mattresses, sporting equipment, and pool toys, thanks to its collection of hose-end adaptors.

 Pros